Friday, 21 April 2023

 Ranking: 201

-+ How did they manage to recreate the Thames being frozen?
-I’ve looked it up on a few sites and nowhere tells me where this was filmed, which makes me think it’s a studio set with CGI added in the background, but if so then it’s one of the most convincing uses there ever was.
+Let’s start with how this episode looks: amazing.
+London in the 19th century should be old hat by now but we’ve never had a ‘Frostfair’ before and the sight of an impressive amount of extras dressed in Victorian finery ice-skating and doing acrobatics and selling meat pies in 1814 is a whole new image the series has never done before.
+Though the Thames being frozen over had been mentioned in the series before (in Moffat’s ‘A Good Man Goes To War’ and a whole Big Finish story, see the ‘prequels/sequels’ column) it’s nice to actually see it and was the suggestion of Dollard herself, having researched the era thoroughly for her friend Lili Wilkinson’s book ‘Scatterheart’ (2007), about a rich girl who loses everything and gets deported to Australia also set in 1814 (main character Hannah has much the same naiveté and innocence than Bill but not the curiosity or the big heart).
+The sense of the ordinary turned into the extraordinary is very Dr Who and looks magnificent.
+How did they manage to recreate the Thames being frozen?
+(Specifically the stretch from Blackfriars Bridge to New Lime Wharf).
+I’ve looked it up on a few sites and nowhere tells me where this was filmed, which makes me think it’s a studio set with CGI added in the background, but if so then it’s one of the most convincing uses of it in the series.
 You totally believe that you are there and looking back in time.
 I mean, there’s even an elephant at one point – an elephant!
-(It’s all true by the way, it’s not like the set dresser suddenly went a bit mad – it was a Victorian era stunt to show how thick and safe the ice was).
-It seems unlikely, to say the least, that The Thames will ever freeze over again so its nice to get a ‘record’ of it as it might have looked, even if DW has been here a few times now in novels and audiobooks.
+It’s all true too by the way, it’s not like the set dresser suddenly went a bit mad – it was a Victorian era stunt to show how thick and safe the ice was.
+It seems unlikely, to say the least, that The Thames will ever freeze over again thanks to industry and global warming so alas it’s probably as close as any of us will ever come to being there at the real thing.

 No comments: